shashikant88093/Front-end/html/HTML.md

 - <aside> : Non-vital content indirectly related to main content.
 The page would make sense without this content.
 - <footer> : Footer of the document, oftentimes conatining copyright information.

 - ***alt** in img tags is used for screen reading or anytime image cannot display view that time
 - ***<pre>*** is used to preserve the white space when identation and space need to be preserved

 ## Table

 - <table>
-- There are a variety of tags associated with tables, with these being some of the most comman:
+- There are a variety of tags associated with tables, with these being some of the most comman.
-- <tr> : A single row in the table
+- <tr> : A single row in the table.
 - <th> : A heading in the table.
 This should be used with the ***scope*** attribute of either  ***row*** or ***col*** to choose what the content is a heading for.
 - <td> : A single piece of data in the table, also referred to as a cell.
 - <thead> : A grouping tag for heading of table , usually containing a single <tr> with column headings.
 - <tbody> : A grouping tag for body of table , used for conating the primary rows of data.
 - <tfoot> : A grouping tag for the footer of the table.
 - <caption> : A caption or title for the table.

 ## Meta tags